zopencommunity/meta/docs/workshop/intro.md

-# z/OS Open Tools - Hands on Workshop
+# Zopen Community - Hands on Workshop

 ## Pre-requisites
 * Access to z/OS UNIX via a terminal
 * Duration: 1 hour and 30 mins

 ## Introduction (15 minutes)
-Welcome to the z/OS Open Tools Workshop, where we'll delve into the practical aspects of integrating open-source tools within the z/OS environment.
+Welcome to the Zopen Community Workshop, where we'll delve into the practical aspects of integrating open-source tools within the z/OS environment.

 In the realm of mainframes, z/OS is renowned for its unwavering reliability, security, and speed.
 However, it's often challenged by the limited availability of readily accessible open-source software, unlike more common platforms such as Linux or Mac.

-This is where the z/OS Open Tools community comes into play.
+This is where the Zopen Community community comes into play.
 Our primary mission is to enhance the open-source landscape on z/OS.
 With over 130 successfully ported projects, we're committed to making essential open-source tools readily available on z/OS.
 Importantly, we actively contribute our enhancements back to open-source communities to keep z/OS aligned with industry developments.

 In today's session, you'll engage in hands-on activities.
 We'll guide you through practical tasks like downloading and using the open source zopen package manager, installing core tools like Vim, Git, Make and Bash, and even introduce you to the process of porting an external tool (e.g., jq) using the zopen build command.
-Additionally, you'll learn how to contribute your own changes to a GitHub repository, enabling you to actively participate in the growth of the z/OS Open Tools ecosystem.
+Additionally, you'll learn how to contribute your own changes to a GitHub repository, enabling you to actively participate in the growth of the Zopen Community ecosystem.

 Let's get started with this workshop, focusing on the technical aspects and practical skills you'll need to harness the capabilities of open-source tools within the z/OS environment